 Use the skills of others to do the work for you: never do yourself what others can do for you.

-Any time you “win” an argument you rarely really convince anyone but you surely as hell will breed resentment.
-Much better having others to agree to your actions instead.
-Demonstrate, don’t explicate.
+Any time you “win” an argument you rarely really convince anyone but you sure as hell will breed resentment (also read: How to Win Friends).

 Avoid the unhappy and unlucky then and associate yourself with the happy and lucky.